jurkovicmartin/Smartwatch-Data-Analysis/README.md

 	+ Stress Level

 ### Dataset Class
-The dataset is stored inside of a CustomDataset class.
-The main reason for implementing this class is its usage with PyTorch's **DataLoader** that allow to effectively iterate through the dataset (even with batching).
-Another key features the class is that it stores separated ids, original (not normalized) and normalized data.
+The dataset is stored inside of CustomDataset class.
+The main reason for implementing this class is its usage with PyTorch's **DataLoader** that allows to effectively iterate through the dataset (even with batching).
+Another key features of the class are that it stores separated ids, original and normalized data.
 In addition normalizing functions are implemented here as static methods.

 ## Statistical Measurements
 Following measurements are used for statistical analysis of the dataset.